knutsiem/mtr-log-extractor/raspberry-pi-guide/README.md

 mtr-log-extractor can be launched manually as described in the [main README](../README), but this is not ideal in an in-the-field situation.
-This guide explains installation on a a Raspberry Pi with automatic launching when an MTR is connected, connecting to the mobile network, logging configuration and automatic shutdown to conserve battery power.
+This guide explains installation on a Raspberry Pi with automatic launching when an MTR is connected, connecting to the mobile network, logging configuration, status indication via a LED and automatic shutdown to conserve battery power.
 The actual Raspberry Pi used in the orignal development was powered by a [PiJuice HAT](https://uk.pi-supply.com/products/pijuice-standard), so the installation template files include PiJuice-specific power management.
 The mobile network connection was made using a [Sixfab Raspberry Pi 4G/LTE Shield